commercetools/k8s-charts/charts/public-service/README.md

 1. Navigate to `Dashboard -> Networking -> VPC Network -> External IP Addresses -> Reserve a static address`
 1. Write a name for the static IP address
 1. Choose `(Global) IP address`
-1. Create the IP address
+1. Reserve the IP address
 1. Use the name of the static IP in `ingress.annotations: kubernetes.io/ingress.global-static-ip-name: 'your_ ip_address_name'`

 ### Show your certificates